 Abstract art was declared dead 40 years ago.
 Well, that was a big mistake.
 Yes, we can say that there were two golden ages of abstract art: the first one between 1912 and 1925; the second one between 1947 and 1970.
-Malevich, Mondrian, and Pollock are maybe the best known artists whose works have influenced generations of contemporary artists.
-Of course, we cannot mention all masters of 20th century abstract art.
+Malevich, Mondrian, and Pollock are maybe the best-known artists whose works have influenced generations of contemporary artists.
+Of course, we cannot mention all masters of 20th-century abstract art.
 If we only focus on Wassily Kandinsky (for example), we would need pages to describe and analyze his art.
-During the Post-War period, abstract art was so popular, that we could even say it had a central position within contemporary art scene.
-However, things changed in the end of the 1960s – new movements appeared, while abstract art survived only as part of other art movements.
+During the Post-War period, abstract art was so popular, that we could even say it had a central position within the contemporary art scene.
+However, things changed at the end of the 1960s – new movements appeared, while abstract art survived only as part of other art movements.
 However, abstract art has made a huge comeback!

 Contemporary Abstract Art and Art Market

 We could say that the first signs of contemporary abstract art comeback were seen at the art market.
 If we pay attention to the results of the big auctions, we would realize that among best-achieved sales are those of works by abstract artists.
 Art collectors spend millions of dollars in the most recognized auction houses, buying pieces of contemporary abstract art.
 Kandinsky is always popular, Malevich as well.
 As the interest for contemporary abstract art grew, so the number of contemporary abstract artists began to increase.
 Therefore, it’s not only big names that attract art collectors and art lovers.
 Of course, Jackson Pollock, Mark Rothko, Piet Mondrian will always be there – but, a number of emerging abstract artist are at the very center of contemporary art scene today.

 Christian Rosa is one of the leading young contemporary abstract artist